 - Check out the manufacturers of your favourite products to see if they have any deals you can sign up for, but make sure you don’t get bombarded with unwanted junk mail or contacted by other parties.

 - Be sure to make the most of coupons and cashback receipts given to you by stores at the end of a shop.
-If you’ve got time, you could try separating out your shop to see if you are given any coupons that you could use for the rest of the shop.

 - Scan the internet for vouchers – if you shop online look out for money-off vouchers – often you can get £10 or more off your first shop.
 Spread this over several supermarkets, and you can save a substantial amount of money.